Financial Planning

 Some years, you’ll want or need to spend more or less than usual, and that’s fine!
 You should expect to partner with your planner throughout retirement to adjust your plan.
 Our collaboration helps alleviate concerns about whether your spending is on track or derailing your retirement.

-* Some 30-year periods necessarily included future years.
+*Some 30-year periods necessarily included future years.
 For those periods, Bengen used average stock and bond returns rather than actual returns.
 For example, the analysis for an investor who started withdrawals in 1976 used real market data through 1992 and averages for 1993 forward.

 Systematic withdrawal plans offer no guarantees.
 Withdrawing too much from your portfolio could cause your portfolio’s value to decline.
 Your portfolio’s value will fluctuate with market conditions.
 All investments have inherent risks.
 Past performance is not indicative of future results.

 This content recommends that you work with your financial planner who can partner with your CPA or tax professional.
 Neither Edelman Financial Engines nor its affiliates offer tax or legal advice.
 Interested parties are strongly encouraged to seek advice from qualified tax and/or legal experts regarding the best options for your particular circumstances.
-Tax strategies is just one aspect of your overall financial plan.
+Tax strategies are just one aspect of your overall financial plan.

 Need more help?